anushruti11/mermaid/README.md

 # mermaid

 - Practiced using mermaid tool.
-- Created a flowchart based on a suggestion of a project by a team.
+- Created a simple flowchart .
+- Included decision making in it.